GabrielAntoniev/MyProjects/README.md

 ## 2. Cloud Storage

-A simple, secure client-server cloud storage system implemented in C using the POSIX API.
+A prototype of a simple, secure client-server cloud storage system implemented in C using the POSIX API.

 ### Features:
 - C (Linux)